 NYC has housed some of the most expensive zip codes in the country for a while now.
 It’s no news that home prices here are rising higher and higher each year, and luxury residential towers keep popping up on the city skyline for a reason - there are more than a few people ready to buy into them.
 Zooming in to look at each borough, it’s clear that Manhattan is unbeatable when it comes to both home prices and excellent amenities.
-Brooklyn is catching up, as well, and home prices here are climbing pretty fast.
+Real estate for sale in Brooklyn is catching up, as well, and home prices here are climbing pretty fast.
 Queens might have lost Amazon, but it’s gained the interest of investors.
-A handful of big projects are in the works there and home prices have already picked up steam as well, as shown see in this analysis.
+A handful of big projects are in the works there and prices on apartments for sale in Queens have already picked up steam as well, as shown see in this analysis.

 We decided to zoom in even further and look at the 100 most expensive zip codes in NYC for the first half of the year, from January 1st through June 30th.
 We based our analysis on residential sales closed during these six months, and ranked the zip codes based on their median sale price.

-As expected, Manhattan, with 40 zip codes in the ranking, is still king when it comes to median sale prices: the island is home to 17 of the 20 most expensive zip codes in the city.
+As expected, real estate in Manhattan is still king when it comes to median sale prices, with 40 zip codes in the ranking: the island is home to 17 of the 20 most expensive zip codes in the city.
 A total of 3,277 home sales closed here throughout the first half of 2019, for a combined dollar volume of over $10 billion.
 Based on these sales, the median sale price for a home in Manhattan costs $1,685,000, making it the priciest borough in the city by far.

 Brooklyn is the second-priciest borough, with 2,783 home sales closing across 30 zip codes during H1 2019.
 These sales amassed a combined dollar volume of over $3 billion and a median sale price of $950,000.
 Queens is next, with 1,487 home sales closing for a total of $1.2 billion across 28 zip codes.
 The median home sale price for the first half of the year in the borough was $780,000.